New Mexico VA Health Care System

 PB- RNR Salary and Benefits

-Residents in our program are considered federal trainees with a competitive stipend and comprehensive benefits package that includes in part, paid vacation and sick leave, 10 paid holidays and health benefits.
+Residents in our program are considered federal trainees with a competitive stipend/salary of $56,240 and a comprehensive benefits package that includes in part, paid vacation and sick leave, 10 paid holidays and health benefits.
 The resident stipend is based on the current year’s allocation rate for the local area.

 - US Citizenship